Master of Science

 In addition to the Master's report, a final presentation and oral examination is administered on campus (Manhattan, Kansas) during the semester of anticipated graduation.
 The process is further described in Planning for the Final Oral Examination - Report/Thesis option (PDF).

-The Distance Food Science Master's degree program is a course-work only option.
+The online Food Science Master's degree program is a course-work only option.
 If an individual would like to pursue a thesis option, the student must petition the committee with appropriate justification.
 Please contact the Graduate Food Science Program Chair for details.
 Contact information is above right.

 A thesis involving a research project is required and counts for 6 hours of graduate credit.
 In addition to the Master's thesis, a final presentation and oral examination is administered on campus (Manhattan, Kansas) during the semester of anticipated graduation.
 This exam includes a public scientific presentation on a relevant topic followed by an oral examination by the student's graduate committee.